FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying A Pod.md

 ## Pre-requisites
 ---
-A kubernetes cluster to deploy to.
+1. A kubernetes cluster to deploy to.
+2. One or more apps to deploy.